fourieraudio/docs/manual/transform.client/home/chains.md

 9. <img src={pluginreload} alt="Plugin status - reload icon" width="100" /> **Reload**- the system has detected a problem with the plugin and is automatically reloading it for you.
 No user interaction needed!

 :::info
 If a plugin fails to reload 5 times, it will give up and display a failed icon.
-If it has failed 5 times, we assume there is a larger issue and don't want to keep using your precious DSP resources trying to fix a problem that can't be fixed!
+If it has failed 5 times, we assume there is a larger issue and we don't want to keep using your precious DSP resources trying to fix a problem that can't be fixed!
 :::

 Whilst in the top tool bar, you'll see a 'DSP load' bar, to give you a live indication of how much processing power is being used by your plugins.
 For a more detailed look, click on it and you will be taken to the [Performance](../system/performance.md) tab.